InnerSourceCommons/InnerSourceLearningPath/introduction/08-is-innersource-right.md

 ## Is it Company Specific?

 InnerSource projects make sense when the project is specific to the company or gives the company a strategic business advantage.
-Other collaborative projects should be run as open source so as to increase the contribution pool and impact.
+Other collaborative projects should be run as open source to increase the contribution pool and impact.

 ## Summary

-If your project is company-specific *and* contributions will come **and** you will support those contributions, then InnerSource is right for your project.
+If your project is company-specific **and** contributions will come **and** you will support those contributions, then InnerSource is right for your project.